- Hunt Them (2) — Infrared (2) — Overdose (2) — Agile (2) — Caught/Zapper (2)

 2. Meowch (3) — Nothing (0) — Feline Good (1) — Disc Fever (3) — Feral (3)

 3. Kitten Mittens (2) — Fat Cat (2) — Nothing (0) — Disc Fever (3) — Feral (3)

 The second build takes Meowch, Disc Fever and Feral for a burst turn.
-This is currently my preferred build!

 The third build takes Kitten Mittens and Fat Cat for survivability.
 This does let you play quite a bit more aggressive if you don’t have support help.